Eamont (schooner)

 Eamont was an opium clipper built in Cowes.
-It was the subject of an 1891 book, A cruise in an opium clipper, by Captain Lindsay Anderson.
+It was the subject of books by Captain Lindsay Anderson including A cruise in an opium clipper (1891) and Among typhoons and pirate craft (1892).

 Eamont was involved in the opening of Japan to foreigners in 1858, serving as a dispatch boat between Nagasaki and Shanghai, and was one of the first vessels to open up a trade with Formosa.

 Construction

 White, of Cowes, built both Eamont and Wild Dayrell.
 Eamont was constructed of teak and mahogany, measured a little over 200 tons and had a mainboom 110 feet long.
 She was a very powerful vessel and carried 200 tons of iron kentledge fitted into her as a stationary ballast.
 She was armed with four 18-pounders a side and two pivot guns, like Zephyr, the two vessels belonging to Dent & Co.